Mixed Integer Neural Inverse Design: Limitations and Future Work

 \section{Limitations and Future Work}

 Due to the NP-hardness of solving MILPs, this method is not suitable for large networks when searching for globally optimal designs.
 We nevertheless solved some real-life inverse design problems \cite{ansari2020mixed,shi2018deep,peurifoy2018nanophotonic} using this tool throughout this paper.
 Looking at Figure~\ref{fig:depth_size}, we have found the globally optimal solution through inverting a neural network with 12 hidden layers each having 50 nodes in less than one minute.
 Thanks to the immense expressive power of neural networks \cite{hornik1989multilayer}, such an architecture is capable of accurately replacing many complex simulations.
-In fact, in this paper we trained forward models from the literature \cite{ansari2020mixed,shi2018deep} with much smaller networks.
+In fact, in this paper we trained forward models from the literature \cite{ansari2020mixed,shi2018deep} with smaller networks.
 In all these training, we used the same data with the same dimensionality of design and performance spaces and obtained nearly the same training error.
 In circumstances where using larger networks is necessary, the {relaxed solution} provided by the MILP solver help making informed decision on early stopping of the optimization.
 In such cases, the improvement of the {feasible solution} can also be accelerated via alternative solvers.
 An interesting direction for future work is to develop a solver customized to the type of inverse problems we deal with.
 We believe that neural networks with their recursive compositions are amenable to tailored heuristics beyond those found in one-size-fits-all solvers \cite{gurobi}.
 Ironically, machine learning is believed to be a potentially adept tool for discovering such heuristics \cite{NIPS2017_d9896106}.
+Finally, in addition to an accurate neural inversion method, the prerequisite for a perfect neural inverse design pipeline is an accurately trained NSM.
+While in our evaluations we ensure our trained NSMs are highly accurate, the focus of this work is on accurate optimization whose quality is measurable by the objective value of the optimization.
+A neural inversion method robust to training imperfections is highly interesting and is left for future work.